AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-heading-links-in-jekyll.md

 My navbar is `64px` tall, so I found that this works best.
 Feel free to play around with it on your site.

-The only downside is that `scroll-margin-top` is [not currently supported in Internet Explorer](https://caniuse.com/#search=scroll-padding).
-But it'll work in pretty much all other browsers.
+The only downside is that `scroll-margin-top` is [not currently supported in Internet Explorer](https://caniuse.com/#search=scroll-padding), so bear that in mind if you need to support this browser.

+{% include linkedHeading.html heading="Making Things Easier" level=2 %}

+Arguably the most annoying part is having to type out those include statements by hand.

+There are two solutions to this:

+1. If you're using an editor like VS Code that supports snippets, create one for heading links.
+2. Type out all your headings in Markdown and then replace them all with regex at the end.

+{% include linkedHeading.html heading="Option 1: VS Code Snippet" level=3 %}

+Here's the one I use:

+{% capture code %}{% raw %}"Linked Heading": {
+    "prefix": "heading",
+    "body": [
+        "{% include linkedHeading.html heading=\"$1\" level=$2 %}"
+    ]
+}{% endraw %}{% endcapture %}
+{% include code.html file="markdown.json" code=code lang="json" %}

+{% include linkedHeading.html heading="Option 2: Regex Replacement" level=3 %}

+Start at heading level `6` and work your way down, using the following regex search and replacement:

+**Search**: `###### (.*)`

+**Replace**: {% raw %}`{% include linkedHeading.html heading="$1" level=6 %}`{% endraw %}

+Work your way down, replacing the `6` with a `5`, `4`, `3`, and so on.

-{% include linkedHeading.html heading="And That's It!" level=2 %}
+{% include linkedHeading.html heading="That's It!" level=2 %}

-The best part is that you can pick which headings you want to link to.
-As an example, for this conclusion, I decided not to create a heading link because there's not really any valuable content to share.

-I hope you found this post helpful 🙂
+I hope you found this post helpful 🙂 If you run into any issues implementing this on your own site, let me know down below and I'll try to help as best as I can.